appcircleio/appcircle-react-native-ui-test-component/README.md

 ## Optional Input Variables

-- `$AC_RN_DETOX_ARGS`: Specify the Detox extra commands to add the test command.
-Appcircle uses the command `detox build --configuration<configname>` command to be able to run Detox tests.
-The commands written here will be executed by appending detox build --configuration<configname> to the end of the command.
+- `$AC_RN_DETOX_ARGS`: Specify the Detox extra arguments to add the test command.
+The arguments will be executed by appending `detox test --configuration<configname>` to the end of the command.
+For more information, see the Detox test [CLI options](https://wix.github.io/Detox/docs/19.x/api/detox-cli/#test).

 ## Output Variables